Rush Limbo here saying more in five seconds than most hosts will say in their whole careers.

 When Obama offers examples of ill-conceived legislation, he often points to building prisons.

-Instead of building another prison, why not expand health care entitlements, he says.
+Instead of building another prison, why not expand health care entitlements?
+He says.

 Biographer David Mendel cites Obama's irritation with fellow legislators who grandstand by passing tough on crime legislation while letting bills designed to bring structural change language.

-The debating Bobby Rush in 2000, Obama bragged that he had consistently fought against the industrial prison complex.
+Debating Bobby Rush in 2000, Obama bragged that he had consistently fought against the industrial prison complex.

 Now, take this with his answer Saturday night about evil.

-In fact, Mike, let's go back and get that answer on evil from the anointed one.
+In fact, Mike, let's go back and get that answer on evil from the Anointed One.

 Let's see.